tzachiazo1/min_html/git/Exercises.md

 # GIT Exercises
 Objectives: practice useful git commands and workflow.

-You can use this resources to extend your knowledge: https://github.com/wix-private/server-training-kit/tree/master/content/Git%20and%20GitHub
+You can use these resources to extend your knowledge: https://github.com/wix-private/server-training-kit/tree/master/content/Git%20and%20GitHub

 1. Basics